spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Memory resources in GiB/TiB Hours.
 * GPU resources in GPU Hours.

+## Ocean Savings from Right-Sizing

+These are your savings from right-sizing recommendations.

+To view these savings, click the **Right-Sizing** tab (unless already displayed).

+This tab displays:
+Total cluster savings from right-sizing recommendations and the percentage of the saved cluster costs in the selected time range, where:
+Total savings from right-sizing

 ## Ocean Savings from Bin Packing

 In the context of autoscaling, bin packing savings are calculated based on the vCPU, memory, and GPU resources of the nodes that have been [Scaled Down](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-down) by the Ocean Autoscaler.
 Once a minute, Ocean simulates whether any running pods can be moved to other nodes within the cluster.
 If so, Ocean drains those nodes to ensure continuous infrastructure optimization and increased cloud savings.